 You have complete control over device access and can control connections at the per-device level.

 The IoT Hub Device Provisioning Service automatically provisions devices to the right IoT hub when the device first boots up.

-Multiple authentication types support a variety of device capabilities:
+Multiple authentication types enable support of a variety of device capabilities:

-SAS token-based authentication to quickly get started with your IoT solution.
+SAS token-based authentication allows you to quickly get started with your IoT solution.

-Individual X.509 certificate authentication for secure, standards-based authentication.
+Individual X.509 certificate authentication is available for secure, standards-based authentication.

 Route device data

 Built-in message routing functionality gives you flexibility to set up automatic rules-based message fan-out: